 When choosing between the tools on this list, also consider the size of your monitoring team.
 More complicated platforms like Zabbix (for switch port monitoring, at least) require expert skills, so a hosted solution with customer support makes sense.
 If you don't have a monitoring team, you might struggle with some of the platforms above unless you invest in hosted services.

 Switch port monitoring is one of the less-talked-about aspects of network monitoring, but it serves an essential purpose.
 Regularly tracking switch ports prevents unauthorized and rogue users from infiltrating these devices and accessing sensitive data.
 Monitoring also enhances the power and performance of switch ports, letting you identify minor issues quickly and improve response times.

 The latest software automates monitoring for your team so you can focus on other aspects of your business.
 These tools alert you when there's a problem with switch ports, prompting you to take action.
 Open-source tools come with additional benefits like customization, scalability, and no vendor contracts.

 Whether you want to track TCP transmissions, UDP transmissions, switch port status, historical port utilization, or something else entirely, open-source platforms provide reliable insights that drive your network management strategy.

 How MetricFire Can Help

-MetricFire's hosted open-source solutions for switch port and network monitoring tools like Prometheus and Graphite provide additional support, features, and benefits that optimize network management.
-Hosted Graphite, hosted Prometheus, and Grafana data visualizations take switch port monitoring to the next level.
+MetricFire's hosted open-source solutions for switch port and network monitoring tools like Grafana and Graphite provide additional support, features, and benefits that optimize network management.
+Hosted Graphite and Grafana data visualizations take switch port monitoring to the next level.